-Let’s learn how to install a 30A outlet for an RV at your house.
+Let’s learn how to install a 30A outlet (receptacle is the correct word, actually) for an RV at your house.

 - Codes vary by locality!
 Yes, most localities have adopted the National Electric Code (NEC).
 But Authorities Having Jurisdiction (AHJ’s) may add their own restrictions.
 Ensure you’re following all your local codes and standards.

-- If you hire an electrician, confirm they understand a TT-30 RV outlet is wired as single-pole 120V and NOT double-pole 240V!
+- If you hire an electrician, confirm they understand a TT-30 RV outlet is wired as single-pole 120V and NOT double-pole split-phase 120/240V!
 This is a common mistake made by household electricians.
 It’s a good way to fry your RV.

 Why Should I Install a 30A RV Outlet?

-With a standard household outlet, you are limited to 20A (sometimes 15A) of power.
+With a standard household exterior outlet, you are limited to 20A (sometimes 15A) of power.
 With 20 amps, you cannot run many RV air conditioners (not without a SoftStart, anyway).
 And you are limited to a single large appliance at a time.
-If you try to operate the microwave and the A/C at once, you might trip the circuit breaker!
+If you try to operate the microwave and the A/C at once, you will likely trip the household circuit breaker.